Grammar peeve: down with the tomato pedants.

 - bulbs (onions or garlic — yes, bulbs, like the kind that produce tulips or irises.
 In fact, onions and garlic are the bulbs of specific lily plants)

-As you may note from the above reference to rhubarb, there are foods that food scientists classify as fruits that botanically are not.
-Note also that nutrition experts also have reasons to classify foods as fruits and vegetables to group them by nutritional value and their relative importance in a healthy diet.
+As you may note from the above reference to rhubarb and figs, there are foods that culinary scientists classify as fruits that botanically are not.
+Note also that nutritionists have reasons to classify foods as fruits and vegetables to group them by nutritional value and their place in a healthy diet (potatoes are vegetables, yes, but most dieticians classify them as a starch.
+Many cooks do too because they hold the same place in a balanced meal as bread or rice).

 Let's stop throwing tomatoes at each other.

-So the next time someone objects when you correctly identify a tomato as a vegetable, tell them their cream of vegetable soup is really cream of flower, tuber, fruit, seeds, and stems.
-If they call a strawberry a berry, tell them a tomato is a botanical berry, but a strawberry is not.
+So the next time someone objects when you correctly identify a tomato as a vegetable, tell them their vegetable soup is really flower, tuber, fruit, seed, and stem soup.
+If they call a strawberry a berry, tell them a tomato is a botanical berry, but a strawberry is not (but watermelons and chili peppers are).
 If they want to slavishly adhere to botanical terms, have at it!
-Then, hopefully, we can get back to using the convenience of culinary terms for classifying foods by how we eat them and give people one less manufactured reason to feel foolish.
+Then, hopefully, we can get back to using the convenience of culinary terms for classifying foods by how we eat them and give people one less reason to feel foolish.

 There are many ways to classify things in our vast world: